-Proposal Category Proposal Sponsor Aperio Policy Guideline Rationale Report on Coffee Sourcing Policy Shareholder For Aperio believes that companies should be more, not less, transparent in their operations, particularly when investors have requested information.
-Report on Equal Employment Opportunity (EEO) Shareholder For Requests for reports do not require that the reports be high-production affairs with extensive pictures and narrative.
-In fact, most resolved clauses specifically include "at reasonable cost and omitting proprietary information."
-Report on Pay Disparity Shareholder For Note that for Pay Disparity resolutions, Aperio considers the legal risks associated with reporting and not reporting such information.
+Proposal Category Proposal Sponsor Aperio Policy Guideline Rationale Report on Coffee Sourcing Policy Shareholder For Aperio believes that companies should be more, not less, transparent in their operations,

+Report on Equal Shareholder Employment Opportunity (EEO) For particularly when investors have requested information.
+Report on Pay Shareholder Disparity For Requests for reports do not require that reports be high-production affairs with extens pictures and narrative.
+In fact, most resolved clauses specifically include "at reasonable control or the second of the seco Sustainability Report Shareholder For and omitting proprietary information."
+Note that for Pay Disparity resolutions, Aperio considers the legal risks associated with reporting and not reporting such information.
 Our determination is that these risks are approximately the same, and we therefore favor transparency.
-Sustainability Report Shareholder For -